TAbramovskaya/SML-metabase-final-project/docs/recency_study.md

 | 1 | 736 | 0 | 8 |
 | 2 | 803 | 9 | 21 |
 | 3 | 746 | 22 | 39 |

+## Remark

+It should be noted that over the six-week period, during which more than half of the customers visited only once, the recency metric is not very informative.
+We will see that groups with the same frequency and monetary values (regardless of recency) demonstrate remarkable consistency.

 ##SQL Verification